-The relationship between the pupils and the school Board is based at least partly on the Education Act: refer Grant v Victoria University of Wellington (CP312/96; 13 November 1997; High Court, Wellington).
+The relationship between the pupils and the school Board is based at least partly on the Education Act: Grant v Victoria University of Wellington 13 November 1997, Ellis J, HC Wellington CP312/96; A-G v Daniels [2002] 2 NZLR 742.
 There is a statutory right to free education.
 School Boards have a corresponding statutory obligation to provide education in state schools free of charge.
-The Boards are responsible for providing free education in state schools.
-They cannot contract out of that statutory obligation.
-Although Boards may represent that education services would not be supplied if payment is not made, the true legal nature of the transaction is that the Board is obliged to supply education services free of charge.
-In the Chatham Islands case Tipping J commented:
+Although Boards may represent that education services would not be supplied if payment is not made, the true legal nature of the transaction is that the Board cannot require payment for the supply of education services as students have a statutory entitlement to receive education free of charge.
+In the Chatham Islands case Tipping J commented (at para 25):